All Products

 • All consumers in the same consumer group must use clients that support the same protocol.

-• When you perform a grayscale upgrade from a Remoting protocol SDK to a gRPC protocol SDK for the same consumer group, note the following:
+• When performing a grayscale upgrade from a Remoting protocol SDK to a gRPC protocol SDK within the same consumer group:

 • Consumer groups that deliver messages concurrently support smooth upgrades.
 A small number of messages may be duplicated during the upgrade.